YottaDB/YDBDoc/MessageRecovery/errors.rst

 LISTENPASSBND
 ---------------------

-LISTENPASSBND, Controlmnemonic LISTEN can be applied to PASSIVE socket which is in the state BOUND ONLY
+LISTENPASSBND, Control mnemonic LISTEN can be applied to PASSIVE socket which is in the state BOUND ONLY

-Run Time Error: This indicates that the LISTEN controlmnemonic can only be applied to passive sockets in a bound state.
+Run Time Error: This indicates that the LISTEN control mnemonic can only be applied to passive sockets in a bound state.

 Action: Use ZSHOW to verify that the command syntax is correct.
 Use the USE command to bind the socket.